CZ-NIC/knot-resolver/manager/integration/README.md

 For each directory in `tests/`, the testing tool builds the container, starts it, exec's `/test/run` and observes its result.
 After that, it issues `systemctl poweroff` and waits until the container turns itself off.

-Because building the container is slow (even with Podman's caching), we skip it if it's not needed.
-The testing tool creates a `.contentshash` file within each test directory, which contains a hash of all content.
+Because building the container is slow and spams the output unnecessarly, we skip it if it's not needed.
+The testing tool creates a `.contentshash` file within each test directory, which contains a hash of the Dockerfile.
 The container is rebuilt only when the hash changes (or the file is missing).